syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Image-Extraction.md

 ## Image informations

-To extract the image properties like bounds, image index etc. from a page, you can use ImageInfo property in the PdfPageBase class.
+To extract the image properties like bounds, image index etc. from a page, you can use [ImagesInfo](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase~ImagesInfo.html) property in the [PdfPageBase](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase.html) class.

 Please refer the below code snippet to extract the image info from PDF page.